Truthful Cake Sharing: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have studied truthful and fair mechanisms in the cake sharing setting where all agents share the same subset of a heterogeneous divisible resource.
-Our results established the leximin solution as an attractive mechanism due to its truthfulness and its optimal egalitarian ratio among all truthful and position oblivious mechanisms.
-On the other hand, we constructed an intricate example showing that the maximum Nash welfare solution, which often exhibits desirable properties in other settings, fails to yield truthfulness in cake sharing even when the agents are restricted to subset reporting.
+Our results establish the leximin solution as an attractive mechanism due to its truthfulness and its optimal egalitarian ratio among all truthful and position oblivious mechanisms.
+On the other hand, we constructed an intricate example showing that the maximum Nash welfare (MNW) solution, which often exhibits desirable properties in other settings, fails to yield truthfulness in cake sharing even when the agents are restricted to subset reporting.
 Moreover, we showed that in the absence of blocking, no truthful, Pareto optimal, and position oblivious mechanism can achieve a positive egalitarian ratio---in particular, this implies that the leximin solution is \emph{not} truthful without blocking.
 An intriguing question is whether the impossibility still holds if we remove Pareto optimality or position obliviousness (or both), or whether there is a truthful mechanism that attains a non-trivial fairness guarantee even when blocking is not allowed.
+Besides the properties that we have investigated, one could consider other desirable properties, for example those based on justified representation notions in multiwinner voting \citep{AzizBrCo17,Sanchez-FernandezElLa17}.
+In Appendix~\ref{app:JR}, we discuss how such notions can be adapted to cake sharing, and present results on leximin and MNW with respect to these notions.

 In future research, it would be interesting to extend our cake sharing model to capture other practical scenarios.
 One natural direction is to allow agents to have more complex preferences beyond piecewise uniform utilities.
 The first step in this direction would be to consider \emph{piecewise constant} utilities, where an agent's density function is constant over subintervals of the cake.
 Another extension is to allow non-uniform costs over the cake---this models, for example, the fact that reserving a sports facility or a conference room can be more expensive during peak periods.
 In Appendix~\ref{app:non-uniform-costs}, we show that a natural generalization of the leximin solution is still truthful and achieves the optimal egalitarian ratio for piecewise constant cost functions.
 Furthermore, as in cake cutting, it may be fruitful to consider scenarios in which there are constraints on the shared cake \citep{Suksompong21}.\footnote{A desirable property in certain applications is \emph{contiguity}---for example, a contiguous time slot is often more useful than a union of disconnected slots.
 However, note that if contiguity is imposed, we may not be able to avoid leaving some agents empty-handed.
 A trivial example is when one agent only values a small piece of cake at the left end while another agent only values one at the right end.
 In this case, unless $\alpha$ is very close to $1$, one of the agents will necessarily receive utility $0$.} Other questions addressed in cake cutting, such as the \emph{price of truthfulness} and the \emph{price of fairness}---that is, the loss of social welfare due to truthfulness and fairness, respectively \citep{CaragiannisKaKa12,MayaNi12}---are equally relevant and worthy of exploration in cake sharing as well.